neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 ### Request Message - `PULL`

-The `PULL` message requests that the remainder of the result stream should be thrown away.
+The `PULL` message requests data from the remainder of the result stream.

 **Signature:** `3F`